computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 published: true
 ---

-There's no one right way to be a software consulting company.
-The industry is young, and many companies find success in going against emergent best practices,
+There's no one right way to be a software consulting company, but it helps to be a student of the industry.
+Models for how ..

 ### thoughtbot